sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/settings.md

 ## Customizing TLS Certificates

-You can use your own certificate to secure the communications between between the **Hardware Sentry Agent** and the **OpenTelemetry Collector** by replacing the default TLS certificate of the `OTLP gRPC Receiver`.
+You can use your own certificate to secure the communications between the **Hardware Sentry Agent** and the **OpenTelemetry Collector** by replacing the default TLS certificate of the `OTLP gRPC Receiver`.

 ### Prerequisites

 - The certificate file must be in PEM format and can contain one or more certificate chains.
 The first certificate compatible with the client's requirements will be automatically selected.
 - The private key must be nonencrypted and in PEM format.
-- The certificate must include the `subjectAltName` extension indicating `DNS:localhost,IP:127.0.0.1` because internal communications are on `localhost` only athe **Hardware Sentry Agent**'s `OTLP Exporter` performs hostname verification.
+- The certificate must include the `subjectAltName` extension indicating `DNS:localhost,IP:127.0.0.1` because internal communications are on `localhost` only and the **Hardware Sentry Agent**'s `OTLP Exporter` performs hostname verification.

 ### Procedure